PowerShell/ProjectMercury/README.md

 - [`openai-gpt`](./shell/ShellCopilot.OpenAI.Agent/README.md)
 - [`interpreter`](./shell/ShellCopilot.Interpreter.Agent/README.md)

 If you run `aish` you will get prompted to choose between these agents.
-Each agent has its own set of prerequisites and configuration.
 Please refer to the READMEs in the respective agent folders for details.

 ## Using AISH